Jiaogulan (Latin name: Gynostemma pentaphyllum) is a low-lying

 2) Reduce blood pressure

-– Chinese research has proven that jiaogulan stimulates the human body to increase production of nitric oxide.
+and improve cardiovascular health – Chinese research has proven that jiaogulan stimulates the human body to increase production of nitric oxide.
 Nitric oxide is a natural vasodilator.
 Increased vascular size makes it easier for the heart to pump blood throughout the body and reduces blood pressure.
 The increased blood flow also mitigates the harm from arterial build up due to arteriosclerosis.

 Jiaogulan also reduces cholesterol.
 Since high cholesterol is the number one cause of clogged arteries, there is a double benefit to cardiovascular health.
 Blood vessels are less likely to develop obstructions and, when they do occur, the impact is mitigated by increased blood vessel size.